donho-tech/website/content/posts/spring-jaxws.md

 Learn how to create a SOAP webservice with JAX-WS RI and Spring Boot.

 What do you need to complete this tutorial?

-* Gradle
+* Maven
-* Java 16
+* Java 11

 [Download source code](https://github.com/donho-tech/tutorial-java-jaxws)

-Use [spring initializr](https://start.spring.io/) to create a Spring Boot application with Spring Web dependency.
+Use [spring initializr](https://start.spring.io/#!type=maven-project&language=java&packaging=jar&dependencies=web) to create a Spring Boot application with Spring Web dependency.

 Open your pom.xml and include `jaxws-rt` (the runtime) and `jaxws-spring` (a helper library for integrating jaxws-rt with Spring) in the `dependencies` section.
 Exclude the Spring dependencies from